• About

 Goat cheese tasting flights can sell out early in the day.
 If that is on your wish list, be sure to stop in early (or reserve a tour and tasting flight ahead of time).

-6. Take a Tour at Ocean Vodka Farm
+6. Taste Spirits at Ocean Vodka Farm

 7. Taste Spirits at Hali’imaile Distillery